The ‘Bridgerton-verse’ expands - Gadget

 The ‘Bridgerton-verse’ expands

-Discover Bridgeton Stories with Queen Charlotte, set to stream on Netflix in May..
+Discover Bridgerton Stories with Queen Charlotte, set to stream on Netflix in May.

 In addition to the date reveal, Netflix released a teaser for the highly anticipated series as well as images from the title that feature a few familiar faces and some new ones.